FAQs

 SMU engages in a distributed general education model which means if you're teaching an undergraduate course, chances are you will need to assess a CC component.

-You can check the CC Course Search page to verify whether your course has any CC components.
+Check the Course Search page to verify whether your course has any CC components.

 NOTE: Group assignments are strongly discouraged unless an individual student's contribution to the group assignment is clearly demarcated.